AlexanderJCS/3D-Pancake/INSTALLATION.md

 # 3D Pancake Installation Instructions

-**Written by Alexander Castronovo** on 9/5/2024 at the Electron Microscopy Core, Max Planck Florida Institute for Neuroscience

 **The 3D Pancake plugin is designed for Dragonfly version 2024.1.** It will not work on earlier versions and may not work on later versions.

-If you have any problems with the installation, please contact Alex or create a GitHub issue.
+If you have any problems with the installation, please contact Alex (the project maintainer) or create a GitHub issue.

 ## Step-by-step instructions